Scherrik/se_mcm/docs/Software-Requierements-Specification.md

 [Mockup: Send message](./img/Send_MOC.png)

 #### 3.1.8 Send private message
-The user can also send private messages by selecting an online user in the described list on the left.
+The user can also send private messages by selecting an online user in the described list.
 A new chat opens on the right side.
 The window can also be opened in a seperate browser tab.
 The user can jump between chats by selecting a user or global chat on the left.
 ##### Precondition:
 - Join chatroom/Open website
 - Choose/Change username